Judy Z. Segal

-- “The Rhetoric and Politics of American Ageism: Notes from a Pandemic.”
-In Martin Halliwell and Sophie Jones, eds.
-The Edinburgh Companion to the Politics of American Health.
-Edinburgh University Press.
-In press.
+“The Rhetoric and Politics of American Ageism: Notes from a Pandemic.”
+In Martin Halliwell and Sophie A. Jones, eds., The Edinburgh Companion to the Politics of American Health.
+Edinburgh University Press, 2022.
+476-491.

 - “Foreword.”
 In Lisa Melonçon et al, eds.
 Rhetoric of Health and Medicine As/Is.
 The Ohio State University Press, 2020. vii-xiii.

 - “Ageism and Rhetoric.”
 In Alan Bleakley, ed.
 The Routledge Handbook of Medical Humanities.
 Routledge, 2020.
 163-175.

 - “The Empowered Patient on a Historical-Rhetorical Model: 19th-Century Patent-Medicine Ads and the 21st-Century Health Subject.” health: An Interdisciplinary Journal for the Social Study of Health, Illness, and Medicine 24,5 (2020) 572-588.

 - “Sex, Drugs, and Rhetoric: The Case of Flibanserin for ‘Female Sexual Dysfunction.’”
 Social Studies of Science48, 4 (2018): 459-482.